Explore Kew Gardens

-Come and witness the glorious colours of autumn at Kew Gardens.
-With the glass houses, galleries and special entrance price of £9.50 (until Jan 31, 2015), there are plenty of reasons to visit this month.
+Come and witness the glorious colours spread across the seasons at Kew Gardens.
+With the glasshouses, galleries and beautiful grounds, there are plenty of reasons to visit this month.

 Kew Gardens is world-famous for its historic glasshouses, magnificent vistas and precious specimen trees, not to mention royal buildings, the Pagoda, beautiful woods and great places for children to have fun.